Xarex/dreamobjects-php-class/README.md

-# Amazon S3 PHP Class
+# DreamObjects PHP Class

+This is forked from the Amazon S3 PHP class, with URLs changed to point to DreamObjects.

 ## Usage